Hermann Lichtenegger: Life

 Lichtenegger was a trained locksmith and in 1921 he was hired by the Austrian Federal Railways.
-From 1918 to 1934 he was a member of the SDAP, and after the February Uprising in 1934 he joined the KPÖ, consequently in 1934 he was jailed because of his work for the Imperial Trade Union Commission (Reichsgewerkschaftskommission).
+From 1918 to 1934 he was a member of the SDAPÖ, and after the February Uprising in 1934 he joined the KPÖ, consequently in 1934 he was jailed because of his work for the Imperial Trade Union Commission (Reichsgewerkschaftskommission).
 In early 1938, he again spent time in prison for his activities with the KPÖ.

 At the end of August 1937, he participated in the last Communist Party Conference before the German invasion (Anschluss) near Prague.
 [2] After Anschluss the Austrian Federal Railway (BBÖ) was taken over by the Deutsche Reichsbahn.

 Litchenegger's employment was then discontinued by the railway in 1938.
 In 1942 he was arrested by the Gestapo and suspended from opportunities of further services.
 During the Vienna Offensive in 1945 Lichtenegger lead a communist resistance group out of the boiler house at Vienna's East Train Station.